 The question has come up as to what we are "looking for."
 I hesitate to answer such questions only because we, clearly, are no experts.
 Thanks to infertility, we have only one chance to get this right.
 Poor kid, she's doomed!
 Nevertheless, I do not want to overlook a sincere question, so I will offer thoughts on the subject.
 Please keep in mind, though, that these thoughts are only a working model.
 We have one child and no experience -- only hopes and dreams for her safety, well being, and happiness.

 I also want to point out that we are not of the "parents know best so parents make the choice" mindset.
 We are not in that camp at all.
-Heck, I hardly know how to keep our closets organized, I'm in no position to make such a monumental choice for her, and neither is her Papa.
+Heck, I hardly know how to keep the dishes done, I'm in no position to make such a monumental choice for her, and neither is her Papa.
 Save the clear dictates of Scripture, we do not presume to have many absolutes.
 We do, though, take seriously our part in the process, even as we fully respect that the choice is hers alone.